Fire Safety Policy Standard and Guides

 University Guides & Policies

-- Fire Safety Management Guide for Colleges and Departments (amended June 2013)
+- Fire Safety Management Guide for Colleges and Services (amended Jan 2020)

-- Property & Campus Services (PACS) Fire Safety Management Guide (amended July 2015)
+- Property & Campus Services (PACS) Fire Safety Management Guide (contact HSS)

 - Halls of Residences Fire Safety Management Guide - contact HSS